ronakrm/ronakrm.github.io/_drafts/practical-preferences-discretely/discretized-preferences-are-easy.md

 ends up being a joint distribution, with the _marginal distributions_ equal to the two original distributions!

-Here's a brief animation of this in action:
+Here's a brief animation of the algorithm in action:

 ![marginal_dist_gif](/assets/blogfigs/animtest_5.gif){:.centered width="400"}

-## With More Distributions
+### With More Distributions

 Our ICLR paper focuses on the setting where we may have a larger number of distributions, and we show that everything above extends very naturally and linearly(!) to more distributions.